alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 Thus it seems appropriate to use this term in this context, not least because it is also not far removed from the similar and established term "side channel".

-## Why: Equality of Participation

-Without equality of participation it would be allowed for a person to deploy a standalone cleartext chat server, available solely over TLS-encrypted links, declare themselves to be "participants" in every conversation from its outset, access all message PCASM on that basis, and yet call themselves an E2ESM.

-So this is an "anti-cheating" clause: all participant access to PCASM **MUST** be via the same mechanisms for all participants without favour or privilege, and in particular PCASM **MUST NOT** be available via other means, e.g. raw filestore, database access or network sniffing.

 ## Why: Transparency of Participation

 The "ends" of "end to end" are the participants; for a message to be composed to be exclusively